Least Restrictive Hyperplane Control Barrier Functions: Introduction

 \section{Introduction}

-Safety is crucial for dynamic systems, whether they are fully autonomous or include humans-in-the-loop.
-Over the last two decades, Control Barrier Functions (CBFs) have gained popularity as a means to ensure safety \cite{prajna_framework_2007, ames_control_2014, ames_control_2019}.
+Safety is crucial for many robotic systems, whether they are fully autonomous or include humans-in-the-loop.
+Over the last two decades, Control Barrier Functions (CBFs) have gained popularity as a means to ensure safety in robotics \cite{prajna_framework_2007, ames_control_2014, ames_control_2019}.
 The role of a CBF is typically to serve as a safety filter.
-Given the state, the CBF can give you a set of safe control actions, and given a desired control action and a CBF, you can determine the safe control action that is closest to the desired one.
+Given the state, the CBF can provide a set of safe control actions, and given a desired control action and a CBF, one can determine the safe control action that is closest to the desired one.

 The difficult part of using CBFs to ensure safety is often to find a valid CBF \cite{hsuSafetyFilterUnified2024}.
-For low-dimensional systems with simple obstacle geometries, it is often possible to derive a CBF analytically \cite{chen_backup_2021}, but for more complex geometries and higher-dimensional systems, a closed-form solution might not be available, and numerical solutions scale poorly with the increasing complexity \cite{hsuSafetyFilterUnified2024}.
-A common solution to this problem is to utilize some type of approximate CBF.
-There are machine learning approaches to the problem \cite{yu_sequential_2023}, but using a black box model to guarantee safety can create additional challenges.
+For low-dimensional systems with simple obstacle geometries, it is often possible to derive a CBF analytically \cite{chen_backup_2021}, but for more complex geometries and higher-dimensional systems, a closed-form solution might be quite conservative, while numerical solutions scale poorly with the increasing complexity \cite{hsuSafetyFilterUnified2024}.
+A common solution to this problem is to utilise some type of approximate CBF.
+While there are machine learning approaches to the problem \cite{yu_sequential_2023}, using a black box model to guarantee safety can create additional challenges.

 A very popular, but conservative, approach is the distance-based CBF, used in e.g., \cite{borrmann_control_2015, wang_safety_2017, molnar_collision_2025, funada_collision_2025, thyri_reactive_2020}.
 The key idea is to keep track of the distance to the closest part of the obstacle, and make sure it stays positive.
 It turns out that the distance-based CBF is equivalent to positioning a supporting hyperplane at the closest point of the obstacle, orthogonal to the line between the obstacle and the agent, and applying a CBF that guarantees that the agent stays on the right side of this hyperplane.
 We call this method the Orthogonal Hyperplane-CBF (OH-CBF), and the more general approach of using any supporting plane a Hyperplane-CBF (H-CBF).